 Click now on the Options button above the list of addresses:

 The following board opens, and it is possible to see that the Allow waypoints reordering option is unchecked:

 Now, by clicking on the button Calculate below the list of points:

 The path will be calculated keeping the order by which the points have been placed by you:

 In this example, the total mileage is 2337.9 [km].

 Now, by ticking option Allow waypoint reordering:

 And clicking again in the Calculate button, as previously shown, the outcome will be a new optimized path where the waypoints have been reordered:

 You can see that the newly generated path has a total mileage of 1406.9 [km], which is considerably less than the non-optimized path.

-Take also in consideration that the start and ending point were not changed and were respected during the optimization step.
+Take also into consideration that the start and end points were not changed and were respected during the optimization step.